EddieRingle/wicketpixie-old/wicketpixie/README.txt

 going on if you have ever used a WordPress theme before.
 You are pretty much on your own at this point.

+INSTALLING

+Just place the wicketpixie folder in your /wp-content/themes/ directory and then activate the theme.

 UPGRADING

 Please see UPGRADING.txt for more information about upgrading to a new version